hayj/DataStructureTools/README.md

 	>>> sd = SerializableDict()
 	>>> sd["a"] = 1

-But it retains each get / add / update in a private dict structure:
+But it retains each get / add / update timestamps in a private dict structure:

 	>>> print(sd.data)
 	{'a': {'read': 1522590582.0, 'modified': 1522590582.0, 'modifiedCount': 0, 'readCount': 0, 'created': 1522590582.0, 'value': 1}}